 The Blue Anchor is one of the great London pubs.
 First licenced as a pub in 1722 and still going strong almost 300 years later.
 As you sit on the banks of the River Thames, it’s not hard to imagine a Georgian gentleman sipping on a tankard of ale and watching the eddies of the river flowing into the bustle of central.

 If you have the feeling that you may have seen the Blue Anchor before, you may well recognise the pub from 1998 classic movie, Sliding Doors staring Gwyneth Paltrow.
 The Blue Anchor is also a famously popular spot to watch The Boat Race with the perfect riverside view.
-If you’re looking got somewhere to watch the Boat Race, then look no further!
-We’re pulling out all the stops for the Boat Race 2018, with a BBQ on the terrace, an outdoor bar and live music.

 By joining the Hippo Herd you will receive occasional updates and offers from Hippo Inns.
 Your details will be stored in accordance with the Data Protection Act and we promise not to share your details with anyone else.